-- · our ability to execute our business strategies; - the volatility of realized oil and natural gas prices; - the level of production on our properties; - the overall supply and demand for oil and natural gas, regional supply and demand factors, delays, or interruptions of production; - · our ability to replace our oil and natural gas reserves; - our ability to identify, complete, and integrate acquisitions; - general economic, business, or industry conditions; - competition in the oil and natural gas industry; - the ability of our operators to obtain capital or financing needed for development and exploration operations; - title defects in the properties in which we invest; - the availability or cost of rigs, equipment, raw materials, supplies, oilfield services, or personnel; - restrictions on the use of water for hydraulic fracturing; - the availability of pipeline capacity and transportation facilities; - the ability of our operators to comply with applicable governmental laws and regulations and to obtain permits and governmental approvals; - federal and state legislative and regulatory initiatives relating to hydraulic fracturing; - future operating results; - future cash flows and liquidity, including our ability to generate sufficient cash to pay quarterly distributions;
+- our ability to execute our business strategies; - the volatility of realized oil and natural gas prices; - the level of production on our properties; - the overall supply and demand for oil and natural gas, regional supply and demand factors, delays, or interruptions of production; - our ability to replace our oil and natural gas reserves; - · our ability to identify, complete, and integrate acquisitions; - general economic, business, or industry conditions; - competition in the oil and natural gas industry; - the ability of our operators to obtain capital or financing needed for development and exploration operations; - title defects in the properties in which we invest; - the availability or cost of rigs, equipment, raw materials, supplies, oilfield services, or personnel; - restrictions on the use of water for hydraulic fracturing: - the availability of pipeline capacity and transportation facilities; - the ability of our operators to comply with applicable governmental laws and regulations and to obtain permits and governmental approvals; - federal and state legislative and regulatory initiatives relating to hydraulic fracturing; - future operating results; - future cash flows and liquidity, including our ability to generate sufficient cash to pay quarterly distributions;

-- exploration and development drilling prospects, inventories, projects, and programs; - operating hazards faced by our operators; - the ability of our operators to keep pace with technological advancements; - the level of drilling activity by our operators in the Shelby Trough; and - certain factors discussed elsewhere in this filing.
+- exploration and development drilling prospects, inventories, projects, and programs; - operating hazards faced by our operators; - the ability of our operators to keep pace with technological advancements; and - · certain factors discussed elsewhere in this filing.

-For additional information regarding known material factors that could cause our actual results to differ from our projected results, please see "Risk Factors" in our 2018 Annual Report on Form 10-K.
+For additional information regarding known material factors that could cause our actual results to differ from our projected results, please see "Risk Factors" in our Annual Report on Form 10-K.